BUU44622 Delivering Social Impact

 (5 ECTS Taught Module – Semester Two)

-- Remember, understand and apply the key theories / frameworks / debates in the field of social innovation and its role in bringing about social change
+- Describe and apply the key theories / frameworks / debates in the field of social impact and social finance;

 - Evaluate a social innovation in an Irish / international context with respect to the potential for sustainable impact and systemic change

-- Design practical interventions in a socially innovative organization, in collaboration with organizational personnel and project mentors
+- Design practical interventions to create social/environmental impact in a socially innovative organization;

-- Apply principles of social innovation to problem solving, analysis and social impact evaluation;
+- Apply principles of social innovation, impact measurement and social finance to problem solving, analysis and social impact evaluation;

-- Demonstrate the capacity to understand, address and assess social challenges locally and globally.
+- Demonstrate the capacity to understand, assess and address social and environmental challenges locally and globally.